 A Diet of Fresh Food

-In recent years, fresh dog food has become popular in the US, with Nom Nom and Farmer’s Dog being two of the most well-known brands.
-These meals are made with ingredients that are safe for people to eat and are cooked slowly to keep their nutrients.
-Fresh food is good for dogs with allergies, digestive problems, or dull coats.
-It’s good for your dog when he or she needs clean, simple foods without strong preservatives.
-Fresh food makes a lot of dogs feel better and more energetic.
+In recent years, fresh dog food has become popular, with brands like Nom Nom and The Farmer’s Dog leading the way.
+These meals are made with human-grade ingredients and cooked gently to preserve nutrients.
+Fresh food is especially good for dogs with allergies, digestive problems, or dull coats.

 The BARF Diet (Raw Diet)